 The Linking Environment to Trade (LET) Guide 2020

-The LET Guide summarises results of an assessment of current thinking and best practise designed to help practitioners and policy makers reduce the embodied environmental impact associated with global trade and consumption, with a focus on UK policy objectives.
+The LET Guide summarises results of an assessment of current thinking and best practice designed to help practitioners and policy makers reduce the embodied environmental impact associated with global trade and consumption, with a focus on UK policy objectives.

 It provides a quick overview for understanding tools and techniques developed to address the challenge of reducing negative environmental impacts in the production areas and along the supply chains of the soft commodities we consume.